-Before you start exercising, be sure to read the entire user guide, especially the safety information, the maintenance & cleaning information and the training information.
-Take care too that everyone who uses this training device is also familiar with this information and observes it.
+Before you start exercising, be sure to read the entire operating manual, especially the Safety Information, the Maintenance and Cleaning Information and the Training Information.
+Also make sure that anyone else who uses this training device is familiar with this information and observes it.

-Be sure to carefully follow the maintenance and safety instructions in this manual.
+Always follow the maintenance and safety instructions in this manual very carefully.

-This training device may only be used for its specific purpose.
-Improper use may present a risk of accidents, damage to health or damage to the exercise device.
-No liability whatsoever is accepted by the distributor for injury or damage caused by improper use.
+This training device may only be used for its specific intended use.
+Any misuse can cause risk of possible accident, damage to health or damage to the device for which the Distributor will not assume any liability.